gatsbyjs/gatsby/docs/docs/file-system-route-api.md

 There are some general syntax requirements when using the `filePath` argument:

-- The path must be an absolute path (so starting with a `/`)
+- The path must be an absolute path (starting with a `/`).
-- You must omit the file extension
+- You must omit the file extension.
-- You must omit the `src/pages` prefix
+- You must omit the `src/pages` prefix.
-- Your path must not include `index`
+- Your path must not include `index`.

 ### `gatsbyPath` example